 With over 8,000 locations across the U.S., this retailer’s top concern is store coverage.
 Facing high turnover and tough talent markets, the tendency was to ‘just hire’ to avoid staffing shortages.

 - Solution: OutMatch Assessments

 90-Day Turnover Summary

-As a value store with a lean payroll, this retailer was constantly hiring and re-hiring store associates, and retaining good performers was a challenge.
-In metropolitan areas, they’re competing with higher-end retail stores for quality talent, and in rural areas, they’re competing for limited talent in a hard-to-hire market.
-Facing challenges in saturated as well as sparse talent markets, the tendency was to “just hire” in order to avoid staffing shortages—but, to control the turnover problem, they needed to know which candidates were most likely to stay with and thrive in their company.
+As a value store with a lean payroll, this retailer was having to constantly hire store associates, and retaining good performers was a challenge.
+In metropolitan areas, they compete with higher-end retail stores for quality talent, and in rural areas, they compete for limited talent in a hard-to-hire market.
+To avoid staffing shortages, the tenancy was to ‘just hire,’ regardless of fit for the role, but this approach caused a turnover problem, where more than half of new hires were leaving within 90 days.

 Looking at the difference in turnover across these three groups, the company realized that not using the assessment was comparable to hiring all poor matches for the store associate position.
 Hiring strong matches, on the other hand, reduced turnover in this position by 12%.
-With 80,000 hires per year, this reduction in turnover resulted in big savings for the company and made a compelling business case against “just hiring.”
+With 80,000 hires per year, this reduction in turnover results in big savings for the company.

 *Using a conservative cost of $2,000 per termination